graphicsmini/507_project3/ReadME.md

 2. There are total three routes.
   - http://127.0.0.1:5000/
     - *The user will see "Hello, I am going to show you a movie list.
 So far, we have 6 movies saved."*
+    - **This page is generated based on the template 'index.html' in the templates directory.**
   - http://127.0.0.1:5000/movie/new/(title)/(director)/(rating)
     - *As user puts movie title, director and rating in the url, they will be added to the database.*
     - *For example, if user put this http://127.0.0.1:5000/movie/new/Aquaman/JamesWan/7.2 as a url, they will see "New movie: Aquaman by JamesWan.
 Check out the URL for ALL movies to see the whole list." in the internet browser.*